xbarin02/collatz/README.md

 Powers for small exponents in that lookup table are therefore precalculated, which leads to some acceleration.
 This approach differs significantly from the commonly used approach utilizing a space-time tradeoff using huge lookup tables.
 The switching between two domains effectively reformulates the Collatz function to a mapping between pairs *(n,e)*, where *n* is an odd number and *e* is an exponent of three.
 Importantly, the convergence for all *(n,e)* pairs below a certain limit can be precalculated, leading to significant speedup.
+Mathematical details on this approach are given in [this MSE question]( https://math.stackexchange.com/questions/3311547/alternative-formulation-of-the-collatz-problem).

 ## Results